criticalart/calos/README.md

 ### Usability

-* Added support for specialWorkspaces for gaming and gamescope.
+* Added support for specialWorkspaces for gaming.
 Hit SUPER, G to easily switch between your currently running game and workspace(s).
 Will work alongside gamescope.
+Check hyprland.conf and autostart.conf for more information.
 * Changed layering for waybar so it's more compatible for gaming across the board.
 * Tweaked various settings and defaults.
 Feel free to parse them yourself, one of Omarchy's strengths is how configurable it is so if I added something it doesn't really matter, just change it.
 * Changed firefox to the default browser.
 Get wrecked, Google.
 * Some cool defaults in autostart.conf, including timers for launching applications in a specific order.
 Super helpful for layouts.
+Additional package launches are commented out for your convenience.
 * Moved around the main menu.
 Config is now front and center for easy access to your configuration files.
 Removed redundant menu items.
 * A ton of other shit I just don't feel like going over.